 - 3rd Offense: treated as a felony, may require jail time

 - Prior misdemeanor convictions can be considered and constitute more severe felony penalties

 It doesn’t always add up.

 Many crimes are considered cumulative, which means that if you have prior convictions your penalty for a 1st Offense in theft could be more severe.
-Because this isn’t always fair, we make it our job to explore every option and tell our clients’ stories so that the severity of the law is mitigated by individual circumstances before handing down consequences.
+Because this isn’t always fair, we make it our job as criminal defense lawyers to explore every option and tell our clients’ stories so that the severity of the law is mitigated by individual circumstances before handing down consequences.